marxin/texi2rst-generated/sphinx/gccint/target-macros/controlling-the-compilation-driver-gcc.rst

   A C string constant giving the complete command line need to execute the linker.
-When you do this, you will need to update your port each time a change is made to the link command line within :samp:`gcc.c`.
+When you do this, you will need to update your port each time a change is made to the link command line within :samp:`gcc.cc`.
 Therefore, define this macro only if you need to completely redefine the command line for invoking the linker and there is no other way to accomplish the effect you need.
 Overriding this macro may be avoidable by overriding